zsparal/api-documentation/source/reference/reseller-api/profile-create.rst

        .. type:: string
           :required: true

-     - The username of the account you would like to disconnect.
+     - The username of the account you would like to create a profile for.

    * - ``password``

        .. type:: string
           :required: true

-     - The password of the account you would like to disconnect.
+     - The password of the account you would like to create a profile for.

    * - ``partner_id_customer``

        .. type:: string
           :required: false

-     - 	The partner ID of the account you would like to disconnect.
-It can be used instead of the parameters username and password.
+     -  The partner ID of the account you would like to create a profile for.
+It can be used instead of the parameters ``username`` and ``password``.

    * - ``name``